 Websites like Couchsurfing are now bringing travellers together.
 Rather than having to knock on every single door in Tokyo and ask “Hey do you like meeting travellers and happen to have a spare couch I can use tonight!?”
 (I once tried it, it took hours…) all you now need to do is simply upload your profile, say where you are going, reach out to some friendly looking individuals and wait for even more hosts to contact you; often, I’ll be inundated with requests from people who want me to come stay with them.

 Couchsurfing can even effectively halve the costs of your trip and it has certainly allowed me to travel for far longer than I would otherwise have been able to.
 It was a crucial crux when I travelled around India for 18 months on a budget of about $5 a day.

 Couchsurfing is a great way to save money but this isn’t really what it’s all about; instead, it’s about landing on your feet with a social life.
 You are staying with locals who know all of the best places and most fun things to do, you are shown sides of a city that you could spend weeks, months or even years failing to discover.
-When I got to Caracas for example my host took me on a motorbike tour off the city, took me to an acting class in a leafy suburb and also showed me where I could get delicious sea food arepas for less than 50 cents… Having a local in your corner, somebody to make friends with and to show you the hidden gems of a city is the real value of Couchsurfing; it’s an exchange of ideas and cultures.
+When I got to Caracas, for example, my host took me on a motorbike tour of the city, took me to an acting class in a leafy suburb and also showed me where I could get delicious seafood arepas for less than 50 cents… Having a local in your corner, somebody to make friends with and to show you the hidden gems of a city is the real value of Couchsurfing; it’s an exchange of ideas and cultures.
 If you’re hitting the road on a budget (and if you’re on this site, chances are you are!) and plan on staying in one place for a while, getting a housesitting job can be a great way to stretch your savings.